victorchall/EveryDream2trainer/doc/BASEMODELS.md

 ### Hugging Face login

-If the model requires you to sign a license agreement, you may need to login to the Hugging Face hub before downloads will work.
+If the model requires you to sign a license agreement (rare), you may need to login to the Hugging Face hub before downloads will work.
 You can do this by running the following command in the terminal window before you start training:

     huggingface-cli login